compulim/generator-azure-web-app/README.md

   -setParam:name="IIS Web Application Name",value="<appname>"
 ```

-## Update the scaffold
+## Update the scaffolding

-We update our scaffold from time to time.
-To update your existing project:
+We update our scaffolding from time to time.
+To update your existing project, rerun `yo azure-web-app` and scaffold again.
+Yeoman will automatically the scaffolding from npm.

-1. `npm install generator-azure-web-app` to update to latest version of scaffold
-2. `yo azure-web-app` to update the scaffold

 > Don't worry, Yeoman will prompt to overwrite a file if it should be replaced.